Qatar–United States relations: Military

 In 2003, the US military base Doha International Air Base (also known as Camp Snoopy) was closed.

 Former US Defense Secretary Robert Gates stated in May 2017 that he doesn't "know instances in which Qatar aggressively goes after (terror finance) networks of Hamas, Taliban, Al-Qaeda," and that "My attitudes toward Al-Udeid and any other facility is that the United States military doesn’t have any irreplaceable facility."
 Qatar hosts the largest American base in the Middle East, the Al Udeid Air Base, which has been used by the United States in its campaigns in Iraq, Syria and Afghanistan.

 In 2014, the United States sold $11 billion worth of arms to Qatar, including AH-64 Apache attack helicopters and Patriot and Javelin defense systems.

 In June 2017, Qatar signed a $12 billion deal to buy 36 F-15QA strike aircraft from the United States, with Boeing as the prime contractor on the sale.

+On September 29, 2025, US President Trump issued an executive order committing to the defense of Qatar, — including retaliatory military action — if it is attacked.
+The actual scope of the order remains in question because legally binding agreements or treaties must be approved by the US Senate.